 Understanding Neurodiversity

-Do you Identify as or Love someone who is on the spectrum,
+Do you identify as someone who is on the spectrum,

-I provide online neurodiversity-affirming counseling and coaching for self-identified or diagnosed neurodivergent individuals and their loved ones.
+I provide online neurodiversity-affirming counselling and coaching for self-identified or diagnosed neurodivergent individuals.
 I help them understand themselves and others, acquire healthier relationship skills, and learn tools for living happier lives.

 The world we live in is designed for people with typical thought processes, and it is frequently not a good fit for the smaller population who are neurodivergent.